OulinG138/My-Notes---digitalgarden/src/site/notes/1️⃣ School 🎓/Winter 2023/CSC148/Lecture Notes/Week 2.2 Representation Invariants.md

 ---

 ## What is Representation Invariants
-- **Defintion**: A representation invariant is a property of the instance
+- **Definition**: A representation invariant is a property of the instance
 attributes that every instance of a class must satisfy.
 - Example:
 	- (in words) This tweet’s content is at most 280 characters.